Trusted, Experienced, Board-Certified Care

 We use crown lengthening to correct “gummy” smiles.
 We reshape the gums and supporting tissues to expose more of the tooth and reduce the gumline.

 Left untreated, receding gums can lead to tooth loss.
-We can correct this condition with soft tissue grafts that also prevent further recession or bone loss.
+We can correct this condition with soft tissue grafts that also prevent the further recession or bone loss.
 We can even out the gumline and reduce sensitivity to heat and cold.